Form I-130 Petition for Alien Relative

 What Happens After Your I-130 Is Approved?

-Once your petition has been approved, it will move on to the next phase, which is processing time.
+Once your petition has been approved, it will move on to the next phase, which is the processing time.
 You will get a receipt notice once your application begins processing, and you can check the status of your application.
 As we stated above, the processing time varies depending on the relationship between the sponsor and the beneficiary, as well as on whether or not you are both in the United States.

 What Happens if My I-130 Form Is Denied?